Virtual advertising: Virtual product placement

 The technology that enabled video tracking for virtual advertising has been used for the past decade to create virtual product placements in television shows hours, days, or years after they have been produced.
 This presents several benefits including the possibility of preserving an advertisement-free master copy of the show in order to generate revenue as product placements are added in the future.
 Advertisements can be targeted to regional markets and updated over time to ensure maximum efficiency of advertising money.
-A good example of how virtual advertising is used in our everyday life is used in sports.
+A good example of how virtual advertising is used in everyday life is its use in sports.
 Virtual advertising uses the latest technology to place an ad in position to the field of play, regardless of camera motion, and the players' movement over the logos.
 This does not interfere with the viewers experience and allows a gate for many brands to put their image shared with a large scale of people.
 Recently, the NHL have virtually inserted sponsors on the glass above the physical boards in NHL stadiums.
 Big brands will not spend their time or money on hitting a certain region when their main goal is to build global brand awareness.
 Digital signage opportunities allow these larger brands to purchase signage in a stadium during games that are instead nationally televised.
 This gets even more expansive thanks to social media outlets like Twitter, Facebook, and Amazon.
 On the other hand, local businesses sign when there are smaller games going on.
 The signage is much more affordable and still reaches a vast number of people.
 Virtual advertising may even make live attendance more attractive to sport fans because the technology allows the playing field and surrounding areas to be cleared of advertisements while television viewers at home are exposed to commercials.
 For the most part, virtual advertising makes a live attendance more attractive to sports fans, because instead of being at home watching commercials, live fans are able to be clear of advertisements and enjoy the game without pop-up ads.